 The solid substance of tread blocks and sidewalls also improves stability.
 As a result, it offers a smoother experience.

-Coming to BFG KO2 vs Toyo AT3 service, BFGoodrich KO2 is a little better, although both offer a warranty package.
+Coming to BFG KO2 and Toyo AT3 service, BFGoodrich KO2 is a little better, although both offer a warranty package.
 KO2 has a satisfaction guarantee, which allows the drivers can exchange if they find unsatisfied with the products, and a standard treadwear warranty of 50,000 miles.

 AT3 does not have that confidence about users’ satisfaction, but Toyo does offer an ideal treadwear warranty of 65,000 miles.